hisham-CSS/TestNetworkingGame/docs/ARCHITECTURE.md

 This project is divided into two main layers:
 1.  **Chronos**: A generic, reusable framework for deterministic networked games (GGPO-style).
+2.  **Chronos.RelayServer**: A lightweight, standalone UDP reflector for enabling internet play without port forwarding.
-2.  **Bomberman**: A concrete implementation of a Bomberman clone using Chronos and Monogame.
+3.  **Bomberman**: A concrete implementation of a Bomberman clone using Chronos and Monogame.

 This separation allows the core networking and rollback logic to be reused for future projects (e.g., a Fighting Game) without modification.